Lill-Stina på reportage i Storskogen

-Lill-Stina på reportage i Storskogen ("Lill-Stina Reporting from the Big Forest") was the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1964.
+Lill-Stina på reportage i Storskogen ("Lill-Stina Reporting from the Big Forest") is the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1964.
 The radio version was called En gård nära Tomteskogen i Vilhelmina ("A Farm Close to the Santa Claus Forest in Vilhelmina").

 Plot

 The TV version consists of a children's Aktuellt-like news studio from the forest, where reporter Lill-Stina ("Little Stina") delivers news reports.
 The radio version is set at Forsberga farm in southern Swedish Lapland, following Christmas preparations.